timbenniks/timbenniksdev-2024/README.md

-# Tim Benniks 2024 Nuxt content
+# Tim Benniks 2024 on Nuxt content

-## TODO:
-- fetch priority hero image
-- speculation rules for chrome